 day and the Energy spending.

 Match Energy = Energy Max x Form of day x Energy spending

-You can change the speed of the match with the "Speed" setting on top left.
+You can change the speed of the match with the "Speed" setting on the bottom.

 For each player, you can see the list of possible bonuses.
 A bonus is greyed if a player doesn't have it.
-Bonuses depend of the interactions between the 2 opponents' skills.
+Bonuses depend on the interactions between the 2 opponents' skills.